scorpaena/todo_list/README.md

 --------
 This is a simple todo list application.
 It is made using Django/DRF framework and represents simple application, where users can make an items in todo list with title and description.
-For data storage the PostgreSQL database is utilized.
+For data storage the PostgreSQL database may be utilized.

 Requirements
 ------------